 Mijung

 ✨ Flight Attendant Tip: I always brought calming sheet masks on flights.
 After removing makeup, I’d use one with centella or tea tree.
-It made a huge difference in reducing redness mid-air.
+It made a huge difference in reducing redness mid-air. → Try: Mediheal Tea Tree Essential Blemish Mask

-Further Reading and Related Resources
+✨ Also check out and Related Resources